OzanYasin/git-and-github-bootcamp/README.md

 Remember that `git cat-file` prints out Git objects.
 In this example, the **master^{tree}** syntax specifies the tree object that is pointed to by the tip of our master branch.

 `git cat-file -p master^{tree}`

+## Commits

+Commit objects combine a tree object along with information about the context that led to the current tree.
+Commits store a reference to parent commit(s), the author, the commiter, and of course the commit message!

+When we run `git commit`, Git creates a new commit object whose parent is the **current HEAD commit** and whose tree is the current content of the index.